-To be a dynamic organization that facilitates capacity to the less privileged by creating an environment that enables them to take on ownership
+To be a dynamic organization that facilitates capacity to the less privileged by creating an environment that enables them to take on ownership of their lives.

 To strengthen the potentiality of the less privileged through advocacy, temporary shelter , skills training, psycho-social support and economic empowerment in order to become productive members of the society